Repurpose Sewing Machine Cabinet Ideas

 Redoing sewing machine cabinets into side tables may be the easiest DIY.
 I prefer to remove the piece under the lid that I call the sewing machine frame, the actual board that holds the machine.
 The uses and colors are endless!

-An antique or family heirloom becomes usable again with a little fresh paint or update!
+An antique or family heirloom becomes usable with a little fresh paint or update!

 Mid Century Modern Blue Side Table

-Using a two tone color palette really brings out the beauty of the real wood.
-Many times the tops are damaged, and paint is the only way to go.
+Using a two-tone color palette really brings out the beauty of real wood.
+Many times, the tops are damaged, and paint is the only solution.

 Isn’t this a fun style?
 I love the shape of this sewing machine cabinet.

-For a really easy project, leave the piece as is, and just add paint!
+Leave the piece as is for a really easy project, and just add paint!

 Chippy White Sewing Table Makeover

-If you would like to save any of these projects to pinterest, simply click on the image.
-Otherwise, all images are "not pinnable".
+Click on the image to save these projects to Pinterest.
+Otherwise, all images are “not pinnable.”
 To save the entire collection, click on the collage image.

 Writing Desks

-As I said, above, just adding a chair makes all the difference.
+As I said, adding a chair makes all the difference.
 Perhaps you have a single chair in storage you could paint to match?

 Perfectly chippy sewing machine writing desk.

-Even better if your original piece still has the stool that matches.
-In addition, when there are drawers in place you have even more options for your new purpose.
+It’s even better if your original piece still has the stool that matches.
+In addition, when drawers are in place, you have even more options for your new purpose.

-Marrying two items, totally changes the look of the original cabinet.
+Marrying two items changes the look of the original cabinet.
 What was added to this piece?
 Can you tell?

-Finding a coordinating chair, easily turns a side table into a handy writing desk.
+Finding a coordinating chair turns a side table into a handy writing desk.
 A table this size is perfect for a laptop or homework station.

 Use Fabric to Mod Podge a Sewing Cabinet.